Skip to content

 };

-Note that the destructor must be defined in the .cpp file (or be = default), not in the header file—because Impl is an incomplete type in the header file, and unique_ptr's destructor needs to know the full definition of Impl to correctly delete it.
+Note the destructor must be defined in the .cpp file (or defaulted), not in the header—because Impl is an incomplete type in the header, and the destructor of unique_ptr (or delete) needs the complete definition of Impl to correctly delete it.

-C++20 introduced the Modules system, designed to fundamentally replace the header file's #include mechanism.
-Modules directly solve many inherent problems of header files—macro pollution, redundant parsing, and fragile dependency order.
-Frankly, as of late 2024, mainstream compiler support for modules is still rapidly evolving, and adopting modules in large projects requires significant migration effort.
-But it's worth understanding as a trend, and we won't dive into it here (the upcoming C++ advanced volume will cover it in detail).
+C++20 introduced the Modules system, aiming to fundamentally replace the header file's #include mechanism.
+Modules directly solve many inherent problems of header files—macro pollution, redundant parsing, fragile dependency order.
+However, honestly, as of the end of 2024, mainstream compiler support for modules is still evolving rapidly, and adopting modules in large projects requires significant migration work.
+But it's worth understanding as a trend; we won't expand here (the subsequent C++ Advanced volume will cover this specifically).

 Exercises

-Implement a simple string-to-integer mapping table using opaque pointers to hide the internal implementation.
+Implement a simple string-to-integer map using opaque pointers to hide the internal implementation.
 Requirements:

 c

-int hashmap_insert(HashMap* map, const char* key, int value);
+int strmap_put(StrMap* map, const char* key, int value);

-int hashmap_lookup(const HashMap* map, const char* key, int* out);
+int strmap_get(StrMap* map, const char* key, int* out_value);

-Hint: Internally, you can implement the hash table using a simple array of linked lists (chaining).
-For the hash function, you can use the classic djb2 algorithm.
+Hint: Internally, you can use a simple array of linked lists (separate chaining) to implement the hash map.
+The hash function can use the classic djb2 algorithm.
 Remember that all internal types and helper functions must be hidden in the .c file.

 Exercise 2: Platform Abstraction Layer Practice

-Write a platform abstraction layer for the hash table from Exercise 1 above, replacing the standard library's malloc/free.
+Write a platform abstraction layer for the hash map in Exercise 1 to replace the standard library's malloc/free.
 Requirements:

 c

 Please implement two versions: one using the standard library malloc/free (suitable for PC), and another using a static memory pool (suitable for embedded bare-metal environments).
-The hash table's .c file should allocate memory by including pal.h, rather than calling malloc directly.
+The hash map's .c file should allocate memory by including platform.h and calling plat_malloc, rather than directly calling malloc.